 The 2017 technical report describes the status and past trends for 24 indicators, identifies the linkages between and among these indicators, and discusses how trends may change through time in response to changing stressors and management actions.
 NBEP categorized the 24 indicators as Stressor Indicators or Condition Indicators as shown in Figure 13.
 The Stressor Indicators provide information about key climate change, landscape, and chemical processes and characteristics that cause changes in the study area.
-The Condition Indicators give insight into the ability of estuaries and their watersheds to provide benefits to people such as freshwater and marine fisheries, clean water, and outdoor recreation.
+The Condition Indicators provide information about the status of the ecosystem and public health.
+Collectively, the indicators give insight into the ability of estuaries and their watersheds to provide benefits to people such as freshwater and marine fisheries, clean water, and outdoor recreation.
 Note that the technical report does not include information from Little Narragansett Bay, the Coastal Ponds, and their watersheds, which are also part of the NBEP's study area.